matthew-coad/RobotChallenge/readme.md

 Programs are submitting by executing the RobotApp.scala module and providing the filename of the program as the first command line argument.

-This is the result of running the roundTheWorld program that places the robot at the center, moves it to all four map corners and returns to the center.
+This is the result of running the data/roundTheWorld.txt program that places the robot at the center, moves it to all four map corners and returns to the center.

 ~~~~